vertexproject/synapse/docs/synapse/devguides/power-ups.rst

         }
     }

-Priviledged Modules
+Privileged Modules
 -------------------

-In order to facilitate delegating permission for priviledged operations, **Storm** modules may specify permissions which allow the module to be imported with admin priviledges.
+In order to facilitate delegating permission for privileged operations, **Storm** modules may specify permissions which allow the module to be imported with admin privileges.
 It is a best-practice to declare these permissions within the **Storm** package using the ``perms:`` key before using them::

     perms: